Wise Online - View Week

 Emotional empathy enriches our relationships with others, but it becomes a problem when we are overwhelmed by our emotional response to other people’s distress, sometimes leading to burnout or vicarious (secondary) trauma.
 Emotional empathy can also distract us from having an accurate judgment of what the other person really needs.
 Our capacity to perceive and resonate with others’ suffering allows us to feel and understand their pain.
 This skill in responding mindfully to others’ pain results in us remaining equanimous whilst also motivating us to respond with compassion.

-The ability to demonstrate kindness to ourselves and others and express a deep understanding of what they are experiencing or going through is a wonderful skill.
-We must however, take steps to ensure ongoing feelings of empathy, stress and/or trauma to others doesn’t tip us over the edge where we come out of our window of tolerance.
-Although empathy is an important skill in social connection, leadership, as well as career success it is important to find a balance.
+The ability to demonstrate compassion and kindness to ourselves and others and express a deep understanding of what they are experiencing or going through is a wonderful skill.
+We must however, take steps to ensure ongoing feelings of empathy towards others doesn’t tip us over the edge where we come out of our window of tolerance.
+Although empathy is an important skill in social connection, leadership and career success, it is important to find a balance.
 This is where mindfulness can help.

 Minimising the Impact of Secondary Trauma

-Trauma is defined as a physical and/or emotional wound or shock that creates substantial, lasting damage to a person’s psychological development.
-Vicarious trauma refers to an individual’s own psycho-emotional reactions due to his or her exposure to others’ traumatic experiences.
+Vicarious trauma (or secondary trauma) refers to an individual’s own psycho-emotional reactions due to his or her exposure to others’ traumatic experiences.
 For professionals who are working with traumatised populations, vicarious trauma becomes a much more serious issue because it can potentially compromise the individuals’ health and well-being.

 Mindfulness can help us to overcome emotional exhaustion and vicarious trauma.
-We can learn effective self-directed techniques and tools to maintain equanimity in the face of danger and human suffering, thereby reducing the incidence of secondary or vicarious trauma, PTSD or other stress-related health concerns.
+We can learn effective self-directed techniques and tools to maintain equanimity in the face of danger and human suffering, thereby reducing the incidence of secondary or vicarious trauma, PTSD, burnout or other stress-related health concerns.

 Studies measuring stress in health care professionals and individuals working in emergency services/ trauma-related professions found an eight week mindfulness meditation program resulted in a significant decline in emotional exhaustion and empathy fatigue.